ncvicchi/monty_hall/README.md

 ## Introduction
-The Monty Hall game its a game proposed to Von Savant (guinness record for the highest IQ) in one of her columns at the ... newspaper.
+The Monty Hall game its a game proposed to Von Savant (guinness record for the highest IQ) in one of her columns at the Parade magazine.
 It was a probability calculation problem, and her answer, although correct, create much controversy along common people and mathematicians.
 It takes its name from a similar show, although not exactly the same, that was hosted by a tv celebrity known by Monty Hall.